.png-674b52368b309.jpg)

 The beauty of this solution with separte databases is that you don't need to add any scopes, traits or filters to your Eloquent Models.

-The whole model is working with that specific database, so it doesn't touch, projects
+The whole model is working with that specific database, so it doesn't touch, projects and tasks, by other tenants/users.

 That said, the downside is extra work when making future changes to the database: you need to migrate them in all databases separately.